darwinia-network/crab-docs/docs/builders/integrations/indexers/covalent.md

 First, make sure you have [your API Key](https://www.covalenthq.com/platform/#/auth/register/) which begins with “ckey_”.
 The Token Holders Endpoint returns a list of all the token holders of a particular token.
 For this API call, you’re going to need the following:

  - Your API Key
- - Moonbase Alpha Chain ID: 1287
+ - pangolin Alpha Chain ID: 1287
  - Contract Address (ERTH Token in this example): 0x08B40414525687731C23F430CEBb424b332b3d35

 ### Using Curl {: #using-curl }